Balika Vadhu: Part 1: Kacchi Umar Ke Pakke Rishte

 4 years later, Jagdish completes his MBBS and wants to work and live in Mumbai.
 He meets Gauri again and decides to leave Anandi to marry her.
 They get married; Gauri believing that his child marriage is invalid.
 However, his family rejects them, leading Gauri to become vengeful towards them, which in turn disrupts her marital life with Jagdish.
 Bhairon asks Anandi to file a case against Jagdish, but she refuses, accepting his and Gauri's marriage.
-Meanwhile, Anandi educates village girls, campaigns against child marriage, and becomes the Sarpanch Bitiya of Jaitsar, and meets district collector Shivraj Shekhar who is impressed by her.
+Meanwhile, Anandi completes her graduation and educates village girls, campaigns against child marriage, and becomes the Sarpanch Bitiya of Jaitsar, and meets district collector Shivraj Shekhar who is impressed by her.
 She sends divorce papers to Jagya, which he angrily signs.
 Jagya and Anandi get divorced and Anandi tries to move on.
 Meanwhile, Jagya gets to know how Gauri had separated him from his family and divorces her for cheating and vows to reunite with Anandi.
 However, Anandi having moved on, marries Shivraj, forgives Jagya, and moves to Udaipur.
+Anandi starts her own NGO and works for welfare of women, orphan children, physically handicapped and old age homes.

 Sanchi, Shivraj's sister, develops a crush on Jagya.
 She however tries to create trouble in his family by creating misunderstandings and manipulating people.
 They get engaged and he returns to Mumbai to study.
 Six months later, he realizes that she only wants to marry him out of spite and calls-off the wedding.
 He marries Ganga, who was also a victim of child marriage, a girl whom he helped her get freed from her husband and in-laws who harassed her and get her educated as a nurse, and adopts her son Mannu while giving birth to their child Abhimanyu.
 Meanwhile, Jagya runs for political office and becomes the Vidhya of Jaitsar.